eclipse-tractusx/portal-assets/developer/portal-upgrade-details.md

 Impact on existing data:
 As part of the migration, the existing file ending/type available in documents.name will be used to set the media_type_id.
 Important: check beforehand if all documents have a document type added inside the document name.
 If not, add the document type or delete the document.
 Additionally check if all stored documents are supported by the types migrated in table porta.media_type.
 In case any other document type is currently loaded/stored, the migration will fail.
-In this case dleete the document beforehand or enhance the migration script media types supported.
+In this case delete the document beforehand or enhance the migration script media types supported.

 <br>
 <br>